Top 13 Houseplants For Medium Light Conditions - Medium Light Houseplants

 Christmas cactus(Schlumbergera)

-With so many names like Thanksgiving cactus, Halloween cactus, and Easter cactus, the Christmas cactus is so moody with their blooms.
 It’s like they give you surprise blooms approaching festivals.
 They don’t like much sunlight, watering is not much needed until the soil is dry.

 Care: Provide less water during winter